 The Floor Indicator field is coded as described in clause 8.2.3.15.

+Functional Alias:

+The Functional Alias field contains the functional alias of the granted party and is coded as specified in clause 8.2.3.19.

 8.2.13 Floor Ack message

 The Floor Ack message is used to acknowledge any floor control message that included the first bit (marked as x in the subtype) set to 1 (see clause 8.2.2).